Philip La Follette: Later campaigns and business ventures

 Following the war, La Follette re-entered the Wisconsin political scene, this time in support of MacArthur's brief 1948 presidential campaign.
 To this end, he would spearhead a slate of delegates to the 1948 Republican National Convention supporting MacArthur's nomination for the presidency.
-Such a slate included many people La Follette had opposed during the Great Depression, but worked with out of a common interest to support MacArthur, a fact which perplexed many of his contemporaries.
+Such a slate included many people La Follette had opposed during the Great Depression, but worked without of a common interest to support MacArthur, a fact which perplexed many of his contemporaries.
 In the general election, he endorsed Thomas E. Dewey over incumbent president Truman.
 He also supported the presidential campaigns of Earl Warren and Dwight D. Eisenhower in 1952.

 In March 1940, La Follette was elected to the board of directors of Fairbanks-Morse.
 In 1946, La Follette began working for the Hazeltine Corporation as associate general counsel for the company.
 Working for the company often forced him to travel between Wisconsin and New York, and La Follette eventually moved to New York City with his family in 1955, when he was elected president of Hazeltine's Electronics Division.